GaygysyzMyradov/visit-maldives/README.md

 ## How To Run

-Simple open the index.html on/with your browser or simply watch the DEMO VIDEO [here](https://xmueducn-my.sharepoint.com/:v:/g/personal/cst1904908_xmu_edu_my/EUZFHUZWbaJIhftY91qW4KIBP7bXToltEMrtcPhWRBkBLg?e=vwpg7x)
+Simple open the index.html on/with your browser or simply watch the _demo video_ [here](https://xmueducn-my.sharepoint.com/:v:/g/personal/cst1904908_xmu_edu_my/EUZFHUZWbaJIhftY91qW4KIBP7bXToltEMrtcPhWRBkBLg?e=vwpg7x)

 * * *